How to Make Dark Roux for Gumbo

-The traditional method for making a dark roux for gumbo.
+The traditional method for making a dark gumbo roux.
 This deep chocolate colored gumbo roux has a rich toasted flavor that is essential for making a Louisiana gumbo base!
 Learn all about how to make the perfect cajun roux with my expert tips and tricks.

 Dark gumbo roux with a wooden spoon.